RYO-1313/CTF-forensic/README.md

 # 🔬 CTF Forensics — Root-Me
-> *Documenting a self-taught journey through forensics challenges on Root-Me, with a focus on building SOC Analyst fundamentals and analytical methodology.*
+Documenting a self-taught journey through forensics challenges on Root-Me, with a focus on building SOC Analyst fundamentals and analytical methodology.

 ---

 ## 👤 About Me

-Self-taught cybersecurity student targeting a career as a **SOC Analyst**, with a long-term goal of transitioning into Red Team operations.
+Self-taught cybersecurity student targeting a career as a SOC Analyst, with a long-term goal of transitioning into Red Team operations.
 I practice daily on Root-Me and TryHackMe (Blue Team pathways), and document every challenge to reinforce learning and build a professional portfolio.

 - 🐧 Daily Linux user (CachyOS + Kali Linux VM)
 - 🔵 TryHackMe — Blue Team pathways